Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 Regardless of how the claim is triggered, `pallet_unify_recovery`:

-- **Checks whether the recovery threshold has been reached**, based on previously registered vouching events (e.g., via VCA token, NFC tag, or trusted contacts),
+- **Checks whether the recovery threshold has been reached**, based on previously registered vouching events (e.g., via VCA token, NFC tag, or later with additional method or trusted contacts),
 - **Executes the recovery** if the conditions are met,
 - **Clears all recovery-related state**, including:
   - VCA token metadata (CID),